ElvisNjogu/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that creates a directoryin the /tmp/ directory
+Script that deletes the file betty